cloudmc-inc/rules/README.md

 - **II.)** Attempts to circumvent applicable claiming rules by claiming long, thin - strips of land (noodle claims) may be subject to denial by map makers/staff.

 **E4.
 Colonies.**
-- **I)**.
-A nation can make colonies only when it has 2 or more active members.
+- **I.)** A nation can make colonies only when it has 2 or more active members.
-- **II).** Colonies must be reasonable (e.g. a landlocked country cannot make colonies) and must have at least 1 extra member per colony claimed.
+- **II.)** Colonies must be reasonable (e.g. a landlocked country cannot make colonies) and must have at least 1 extra member per colony claimed.
 For example, a nation with 3 members can have max 2 colonies.
-- **III)**.
-What counts as a colony is decided by the mapmakers/staff case-by-case.
+- **III.)** What counts as a colony is decided by the mapmakers/staff case-by-case.

 **E5.
 Maritime borders.**
 - **I.)** Every nation that borders the sea gets a maritime border of 16 blocks.